Cinnamon and Kale

 When should I drink nettle and mint tea?

-I like to drink this tea in the morning, as I find it refreshing and uplifting.
-But you can drink it at any time of the day.
-There's no caffeine in this tea, so it shouldn't keep you awake.
+I like to drink nettle and mint tea in the morning, as I find it refreshing and uplifting.
+But you can drink it at any time of the day, and it's great as an afternoon pick-me-up.
+Fresh nettle tea is caffeine-free, so it shouldn't keep you awake.

 Nettle and mint tea